 Building shareholder value for the long term

-TEN Ltd. is incorporated in Bermuda, managed out of Athens Greece, listed in the New York Stock Exchange (NYSE) under the symbol TNP and in the Bermuda Stock Exchange (BSX) under the symbol TEN.
+TEN Ltd. is incorporated in Bermuda, managed out of Athens, Greece, and listed in the New York Stock Exchange (NYSE) under the symbol TNP and in the Bermuda Stock Exchange (BSX) under the symbol TEN.
 In addition, TEN Ltd. Series D Cumulative Perpetual Preferred Shares trade on NYSE under the symbol TNPPRD, the Series E Cumulative Perpetual Preferred Shares trade on NYSE under the symbol TNPPRE and the Series F Cumulative Perpetual Preferred Shares trade on NYSE under the symbol TNPPRF.

 Leading long term growth

 TEN’s vision is to maintain its leading position as an international seaborne trade transporter of energy.
-Long-term sustainable growth and stability throughout the industry’s cycles, is maintained through a well-balanced employment strategy.
+Long-term sustainable growth and stability throughout the industry’s cycles is maintained through a well-balanced employment strategy.

-Building for the future, TEN Ltd. is piloting sustainable growth via the continual investment in its fleet renewal and expansion.
+Building for the future, TEN Ltd. is piloting sustainable growth via continual investment in its fleet renewal and expansion.
 Notably, the average age of TEN’s fleet is 7.5 years versus 10 years for the world tanker average.

 The Company has grown consistently every year since its establishment back in 1993 with profits from both operations and sale & purchase (S&P) transactions.
 Since the NYSE IPO in 2002, TEN Ltd. has registered over $1 billion in profits, of which $280 million is derived from S&P transactions.
 Moreover, since 2002, more than $ 450 million has been paid back to the company’s shareholders.

 SAFETY & ENVIRONMENT